nstsi/agul/README.md

 The corpus is an Agul translation of the Gospel of Luke made in 2005 by the Institute for Bible Translation.

-The text can be found at the [IBT site](https://ibtrussia.org/en/text?m=AGL&l=Luke.25&g=0), the preprocessed version can be found in the [corpus directory](https://github.com/nstsi/agul/tree/master/coverage/corpus), and the code for that preprocessing can the found in the corpus.ipynb.
+The text can be found at the [IBT site](https://ibtrussia.org/en/text?m=AGL&l=Luke.25&g=0), the preprocessed version can be found in the [corpus directory](https://github.com/nstsi/agul/tree/master/coverage/corpus), and the code for that preprocessing can the found in the [clean_corpus.ipynb](https://github.com/nstsi/agul/blob/master/preprocessing/clean_corpus.ipynb).

 ## Usage